moisestech/deep-learning-js/Part-3-Adv-DL-TF-JS/7_viz-data-models/_7_visualizing-data-models.md

 ## This chapter covers

-- How to use tfjs-vis to perform custom data visualization
+- How to use `tfjs-vis` to perform **custom data visualization**
-- How to peek at the internal workings of models after they are trained and gain useful insights
+- How to **peek at the internal workings of models** after they are trained and gain **useful insights**

+## Summary

+- We studied the basic usage of `tfjs-vis`, a visualization library tightly integrated with TensorFlow.js.
+It can be used to render basic types of charts in the browser.
+- **Visualizing data is an indispensable part of machine learning**.
+  - **Efficient and effective presentation of data** can reveal patterns and provide insights that are otherwise hard to obtain, as we showed by using the *Jena-weather-archive data*.
+- Rich **patterns and insights can be extracted from trained neural networks**.
+- We showed the **steps and results of Visualizing the internal-layer activations of a deep convnet**.
+- **Calculating what the layers are maximally responsive to**.
+- **Determining which parts of an input image are most relevant to the convnet’s classification decision**.
+  - These **help us understand what is learned by the convnet and how it operates during inference**.

 ---

 ## **Vocabulary**

+- **Data before ML**
+- **Facets**
+- **internal activations**
+- **layers**
+- **convnet**

 ---
 from [[_part-3-adv-dl-ts-js]]